-For our current hours of service or to contact the Municipal Utilities Department for questions or emergencies, please visit the following pages:
+For our hours of service or to contact Municipal Utilities for questions or emergencies, please visit:

-To determine the water or garbage service provider for your address, please use About Your Address.
+To find the water or garbage service provider for your address, please use About Your Address.

-Below are links to information with answers to frequently asked questions about Stockton Municipal Utilities:
+Links to frequently asked questions and answers about Stockton Municipal Utilities:

 A: Our water comes from groundwater (wells), surface water supplied to us by Stockton East Water District, and the Delta.

 A: Pressure varies throughout the day, it is usually anywhere from 45 to 55 psi.

 A: Water mains are behind the curb and below gutter flowlines and, in some cases, in a customer's backyard.

 A: We will locate only if the customer has a leak or if they are replacing their lines.